PGY2 Critical Care

 - Quarterly Interdisciplinary ICU Journal Club

-- The resident will staff every 4th weekend in the clinical critical care patient care areas, and will attend all code blues on the assigned weekend
+- The resident will staff every 4th weekend and one evening shift per month in the clinical critical care or emergency medicine patient care areas, will at times be on-call for the HIT management program, and will attend all code blues on the assigned weekend.

 - Serve as Primary Preceptor for two Advanced Pharmacy Practice Experience (APPE) students on critical care rotations

-- The PGY2 resident in Critical Care will co-precept PGY1 residents on MSICU rotations if available.
-Precepting PGY2 will serve as the first phone call and topic discussion leader instead of the primary preceptor
+- The PGY2 resident in Critical Care will co-precept PGY1 residents on the MSICU and CICU rotations if available.
+The precepting PGY2 will serve as the first phone call and topic discussion leader instead of the primary preceptor.

 - Present at the Quarterly Interdisciplinary Journal Club for the Critical Care Team